weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 </TabItem>
 </Tabs>

-In the batching process, if the background thread responsible for sending the batches raises an exception this is now re-raised in the main thread.
+If the background thread that is responsible for sending the batches raises an exception during batch processing, the error is raised to the main thread.

 ### Error handling